Electric Vehicles

 Battery Range: When Is It a Fault?

 This is one of the trickiest areas.
+For a detailed breakdown, see our guide on EV range less than advertised.
 Here's how to assess it:

 Understanding Stated Range